 In Maths we will revise our understanding of place value in 2 digit numbers before moving on to 3 digit numbers.
 We will learn about greater than and less than and place numbers up to 1000 on a number line.
-Once our place value understanding is secure, we will learn how to add and subtract 3 digit numbers.
+Once our place value understanding is secure, we will learn how to add and subtract 3 digit numbers using the column method.
 We will also be learning our 3, 4 and 8 times tables.
 We will use the 22 Club to help us learn them.

 Our topic for Science Animals, including humans.
 We will be naming and sorting animals according to their diet, using the key words omnivore, herbivore and carnivore.
 We will learn about eating healthy foods, the 5 main food groups and a balanced diet.